 The most elite card in my wallet comes from American Express.
 This card has a higher annual fee than my typical card, but it comes loaded with so many perks that fee is completely worthwhile.
 Those perks include an opportunity to earn up to $200 annual statement credit and lots of opportunities for earning miles and points.

-When I got the card, it came with a massive welcome offer of up to 50,000 points after you spend $10,000 in qualifying purchases and an extra 25,000 points after you spend an additional $15,000 all within the first 3 months of opening the card.
+When I got the card, it came with a massive welcome offer of up to 75,000 points after you spend $15,000 in qualifying purchases within the first 3 months of opening the card.
 The points I’ve earned since, combined with my EveryDay Preferred card, give me the ability to fly to nearly anywhere in the world for free, or close to it.

 By this point, you can probably tell that I really like Chase and Amex points.
 The last “always in my wallet” card is another Chase Ultimate Rewards card, the Chase Ink Business Preferred card.
 This card pays 3x points per dollar on travel, shipping purchases, Internet, cable and phone services, and on advertising purchases made with social media sites and search engines up to $150,000 in combined purchases per year.
 I get 1 point per dollar everywhere else.